mckenzieb-bit/mckenzieb-bit/README.md

 # Hello, I'm McKenzie
 <a href="https://www.linkedin.com/in/mckenzie-baskerville/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+With a solid foundation in network fundamentals and cloud security, I am well-prepared to contribute to the cybersecurity landscape.
+My CompTIA Network+ and Google Professional Cybersecurity Certificate provide me with a comprehensive understanding of network infrastructure, security principles, and threat mitigation strategies.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+To showcase my technical proficiency, problem-solving skills, and dedication to cybersecurity engineering.
+My portfolio highlights my ability to design, implement, and maintain secure network infrastructures, analyze and mitigate security risks, and respond effectively to cyber threats.
+I am committed to staying up-to-date with the latest cybersecurity trends and technologies to ensure the protection of sensitive information and systems.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|